Vauxhall Motors: Groupe PSA (2017–2021)

 On 18 September 2017, Vauxhall's official company name was changed from General Motors UK Limited, in use since 16 April 2008, back to its original Vauxhall Motors Limited.
 On 7 May 2019, Vauxhall left its Griffin House headquarters in Luton for new offices at Chalton House, based in Chalton, on the northern outskirts of Luton.

-Stellantis (2021–)
+Stellantis (2021–present)

 On 16 January 2021, Groupe PSA and Fiat Chrysler Automobiles merged to form Stellantis.
 In 2023, the Chalton House headquarters and Vauxhall Aftersales (parts) warehouse was demolished after plans to redevelop the site for several industrial units was approved by the local councils for the site.
 Vauxhall's registered office in the UK is now listed as Pinley House in Coventry, along with several other legal entities associated with Stellantis.
 In November 2024, Stellantis announced they were closing the Luton plant and concentrating all electric van production at Ellesmere Port with ICE production transferring to plants in Europe.
 This would lead to the loss of up to 1,100 jobs.
 The Luton factory closed on 28 March 2025.